yuanmomo/mybatis-generator-plugin/common-mbg-plugin/README.md

 ### Plugins list
  * Pagination.
  * A batchInsert method.
- * A selectOneByExample method etc.
+ * A getOneByExample method etc.
  * The generated Java class file merge plugin.

   All the plugins are very useful to me.
 Especially the Java class file merge.